AlteredCraft/workshop-rag-basics/docs/course-spec.md

 - **Checkpoint**: "Ingestion complete!
 X chunks created"
 - Introduce ChromaDB CLI browser

+## 5 min (minimum) break

 ### Module 2: Query & Retrieve (30 minutes)
 - Explain similarity search (whiteboard/slide moment)
 - Live code-along: query function
   - Encode question as embedding
   - Search ChromaDB for similar chunks
   - Return top results with metadata
+  - RAG params: top k , similarity score, etc.
 - Interactive exercise: participants write queries
 - Discuss results and introduce metadata filtering

-[TODO: merge next 2, bring in the LLM as part of the chat experience. too complex to bring in LLM SDK in the code-only expereince]
-### Module 3: Generate Responses (15 minutes)
+### Module 3: Connect to Chat (20 minutes)
-- Connect retrieval to LLM
+- NOTE: This will leverage their API key,
-- **Default API**: Google Gemini or Groq (free tier, no credit card)
+  - Google Gemini (free tier, no credit card, caveot: Google needs to know who you are)
-- Live code-along: RAG loop (retrieve → prompt → generate)
+  - Support a few more, Anthropic, OpenAI
+- Demo running, and have them run app
+  - address any run issues, if extensive, have them buddy up.
 - Test with questions
-- **Checkpoint solution distributed**

-### Module 4: Connect to Chat (15 minutes)
-- Brief code tour of pre-built app
-- Live code-along: wire up RAG backend
-- Run app: `streamlit run app.py`
-- **Moment of delight**: Chat with your own documents
+    - have them repeat the side by compaison
+    - ask a question out of context (the resp depends on the LLM itself, but also the steering in the system promt.)
+- Show example of the the entire prompt going the the LLM.
 - Q&A : best placed here as they have just finished. adapt wrapup as needed.
 This keeps it more workshop, less lecture.

 ### Wrap-Up (8 minutes)
 - Recap: ingest → embed → retrieve → generate → chat UI